Sustainability Campaign Key Visual

 3. Production.
 The principle of a circular economy is also transforming manufacturing processes.
 The iFactory represents this transformation.
 The BMW Group is using it to present its revolutionary strategy for the automotive production of the future.
 From Munich, to Shenyang, Oxford and Spartanburg – the company will make a new dimension in efficient, sustainable and digitalvehicle production a reality at all 30 BMW Group locations, in accordance with the LEAN.
 GREEN.
 DIGITAL. principle.
 Digitally networking the plants is essential to managing this global organism with countless digital nerve cords in an efficient, flexible and fast way.

 Energy efficiency, resource conservation and waste avoidance are being further improved at the production sites with the transformation into an iFACTORY.
-Green electricity and avoidance of fossil fuels are at the focus.
+CO2-free electricity and avoidance of fossil fuels are at the focus.
 The BMW Group is underlining its strategy with facts and figures: around 70 per cent of leftover aluminium and steel offcuts from the pressing plants is recycled.
 This has allowed the company to reduce CO2 emissions in international production by more than 70 per cent since 2006.
 All plants have been CO2 neutral since 2021.
 Alongside this, water consumption and waste generation have been reduced.

 High environmental and social standards for our partners, too.